travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       git push
       ```

   The "[skip ci]" added to the commit message avoids the script's push from triggering the pipeline build.
+Finding the right combination of commands for the pipeline build script was the most time consuming part of setting up the pipeline.

 Troubleshoot: https://docs.microsoft.com/en-us/azure/devops/pipelines/troubleshooting

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/